The following is a prelude to Episode 8 video. You can click. to watch here or read and watch at the end.

-It felt late but I think we knew what kind of peaceful day we had had wandering across lovely Grand Park.
-It truly was the type of place you would want to just grab your lunch, lay in the Tornado flowers and hope a bear doesn’t attempt to steal your bag and run off with it.
+By the time we had arrived at Lake Eleanor, it felt late but I think we knew what kind of peaceful day we had had wandering across lovely Grand Park.
+It truly was the type of place you would want to just grab your lunch, lay in the Tornado flowers and hope a bear doesn’t attempt to steal your bag and run off with it as you nap.

 Critter Lickers at Night

-Finding Fire Creek was easy enough after a slight trek from the Northern Loop Trail.
+Finding Fire Creek was easy enough returning through Grand Park once again and a slight turn right on the Northern Loop Trail.
 The campsites were well spaced and dispersed down the hill.
 The creek had just a slight trickle still mid August.

 This is a section that seems dry in the summer laying in the rain shadow of the mountain.

-That night I fell asleep early but awoke half way through to the sound of a roughed tongued ruminant going at it, licking and licking.
+That night I fell asleep early but awoke half way through to the sound of a roughed tongued ruminant, licking and licking.
 I remember leaving my poles propped up against a log right next to my tent and decided to leave well enough alone.
 I’m not sure the critter who the cause of the pole licker just outside my tent that night but it could have been a dehydrated critter, a deer, a porcupine, or worse, I thought, a skunk as I recall.

 But tell me, what kind of animal does this sort of damage?